 - The grade Member is awarded to qualified and experienced acousticians and may use the postnominal 'MAAS' with full voting rights.
 As a learned society, AAS requires applicants to have reached an adequate standard of study in acoustics and have had a number of years experience working in the area, before they will be admitted.

-- Associate members work as technicians in the field of acoustics.
+- Associate members (AAAS) are recent graduates or work as technicians in the field of acoustics.

-- Students studying tertiary courses related to acoustics may be awarded the grade of Student.
+- Students studying full time tertiary courses related to acoustics may be awarded the grade of Student.
+Part-time students may be awarded the grade of Associate; AAAS (Student)

-- The grade of Subscriber is open to people without appropriate qualifications or experience but who are interested in acoustics.
+- The grade of Associate; AAAS (Subscriber) is open to people without appropriate qualifications or experience but who are interested in acoustics.

 - Companies and organisations who make a contribution to assist the Society may become Sustaining Members.

-Of the seven grades of membership of the Society, Fellows, Members and Graduates have corporate membership with full voting rights.
-Associates, Subscribers and Students have limited membership privileges and have the right to elect up to two representatives to their relevant Division Committee.
+Of the ten grades of membership of the Society, Fellows and Members have corporate membership with full voting rights.
+Associates and Students have limited membership privileges and have the right to elect up to two representatives to their relevant Division Committee.
 Sustaining Members and Honorary Members have no voting rights.